Nathaniel Simon

 Here is a 3-min overview of my recent work, from Princeton Research Day:

 Prior to the PhD, I received bachelor’s and master’s degrees in Mechanical Engineering from Stanford University.
-Outside of work, I am a member of the Princeton Flying Club and Soaring Tigers.
+Outside of work, I love to fly aircraft, and I am a member of both the Princeton Flying Club and Soaring Tigers.
 I recently earned my instrument rating, and have written about my experience here.

 Feel free to contact me at: nsimon at princeton dot edu.